guyleonchen/Guyleonchen/README.md

 -  Contact: guyleonchen@gmail.com

 ---
-# Zero Trust Local Admin Access with Entra PIM and Intune Account Protection
+# Restricting Temporary Local Administrator Access to Approved Devices Using Entra PIM and Intune

+### Scenario:
+A support administrator may need local administrator access to complete privileged tasks, but granting permanent access or allowing that access across every device increases risk.
+This lab addressed how to provide temporary local admin rights only when approved and only on authorised managed endpoints.

+### What I Implemented
 - Created an Endpoint-Admins security group for users who may require temporary local administrator access
 - Created an Approved-Admin-Devices group to control which managed devices could receive local admin rights
 - Configured an Intune Account Protection policy to add active members of the Endpoint-Admins group to the local Administrators group